TRAPEZ.Public: Information

 How does the equalization supplement work?

 The equalization supplement (Ausgleichszulage) is a so-called means-tested benefit that is intended to compensate for particularly low pensions.
 A reference rate is set for this purpose – if the total income is below this reference rate, you receive the equalization supplement.
 An application for a pension is automatically also an application for the equalization supplement.
 If you live with your partner in a joint household, the guideline rate for couples applies, and the incomes of both partners are taken into account.
-Read more on this topic on the German website of the Ministry of Social Affairs: Ausgleichszulage und Pensionsbonus.
+Read more on this topic on the German website of the Ministry of Social Affairs: Equalization supplement and pension bonus

 For further information, visit the German page TRAPEZ.Publik.